yuli1102/Bridge-Inspection-with-a-Drone/README.md

 Post-task feedback will be assessed by the collected inspection data.

 # Note
+There two folder:
-The demo can be only operated by keyboard and only have one view of UAV camera.
+Demo: Here is demo that built from the unity.
+You can try to do the bridge inspection using this demo The demo can be only operated by keyboard.
+The game view in this demo only have one view of UAV camera.
+This demo doesn't include data recording function.
+Unity: The source codes can be found here.

 Assests adoptted in this Unity game including:
 (1) Road Architect, free, can be downloaded from: https://github.com/MicroGSD/RoadArchitect